 - Meet all other SAP requirements or any other terms/conditions set by the institution, such as taking a reduced course load or enrolling in specific courses.

 How do you regain financial aid eligibility when you are SAP WITHDRAWN?

 - Appeal - An appeal will only be reviewed based on documentable extenuating circumstances that affected your ability to be successful.
-Extenuating circumstances, in general, were unknown, nonexistent, or unpredictable prior to the trimester in which you were withdrawn from Title IV and State aid.
+Extenuating circumstances, in general, were unknown, nonexistent, or unpredictable prior to the trimester in which you were withdrawn from Title IV aid.
 See the below section on How to appeal your withdrawn status.

 - If you do not have a documentable circumstance for a SAP Appeal, you are responsible for all incurred expenses while you attempt to regain federal financial aid eligibility.
 You may submit a subsequent appeal when:

 - You have successfully completed any deficient hours and/or increased your GPA to the required level for your academic rank; or

 - You have completed at least two trimesters and satisfied your SAP requirements.

 How do you appeal your withdrawn status?